contiv/vpp/docs/dev-guide/SERVICES.md

 in the host networking, thus we automatically mark it as Backend during resync.
 The processor learns the names of all VPP interfaces from the [Contiv plugin][contiv-plugin].

+The processor outputs pre-processed service data to the layer below - renderers.
+The [processor API][processor-api] allows to register one or more renderers through `RegisterRenderer()` method.
+Currently, the NAT44 Renderer is the only implemented and registered renderer.

-#### Configurator
+#### NAT44 Renderer

-The configurator maps `ContivService` instances into corresponding [DNAT model][nat-model] instances that are then installed into VPP by the Ligato/vpp-agent.
+The NAT44 Renderer maps `ContivService` instances into corresponding [DNAT model][nat-model] instances that are then installed into VPP by the Ligato/vpp-agent.
 Frontends and Backends are reflected as `in` & `out` interface features in the global NAT configuration, updated every time a pod is created, destroyed, assigned to a service for the first time, or no longer acting as a service endpoint.

-If dynamic SNAT is enabled, the node IP (received from the processor) is added into the NAT main address pool and the main interface is switched into the post-routing NAT mode (`output` feature).
-The [Contiv plugin][contiv-plugin] is asked to provide the virtual NAT loopback IP address, which is then inserted into the `TwiceNAT` address pool.

-NAT global configuration and DNAT instances generated in the Configurator are sent to the [Ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client] interface.
+NAT global configuration and DNAT instances generated in the Renderer are sent to the [Ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client] interface.
 The Ligato/vpp-agent in turn updates the VPP-NAT configuration through binary APIs.
 For each transaction, the [vpp/ifplugin][vpp-agent-if-plugin] determines the minimum set of operations that need to be executed to reflect the configuration changes.

+To allow access from service to itself, the [Contiv plugin][contiv-plugin] is into the `TwiceNAT` address pool. `self-twice-nat` feature is enabled for every static mapping.

+An extra feature of the renderer, outside the scope of services, is a management of the dynamic source-NAT for node-outbound traffic, configured to enable Internet access even for pods with private IPv4 addresses.
+If dynamic SNAT is enabled in the Contiv configuration, the default interface IP (interface used to connect the node with the default GW) is added into the NAT main address pool and the interface itself is switched into the post-routing NAT mode (`output` feature) - both during Resync.
+The renderer can be initialized to run in a SNAT-only mode, which leaves the rendering of services to another renderer but at least provides source-NAT for Internet access.

-To work-around the [second listed limitation of the VPP-NAT plugin](#vpp-nat-plugin-limitations), the configurator runs the method `idleNATSessionCleanup()` inside a go-routine, periodically cleaning up inactive NAT sessions.
+To work-around the [second listed limitation of the VPP-NAT plugin](#vpp-nat-plugin-limitations), the renderer runs the method `idleNATSessionCleanup()` inside a go-routine, periodically cleaning up inactive NAT sessions.

 ![NAT configuration example][nat-configuration-diagram]